 Plan well ahead to manage auto-enrollment

-If you're starting up a new organization or considering taking on your first employees, do you know what to do about their pensions?
+If you're starting up a new organisation or considering taking on your first employees, do you know what to do about their pensions?

-New rules in the U.K. mean all employers — including nonprofits — must automatically enroll their employees into a workplace pension scheme, unless they opt out.
-By 2018, that will include every employee age 22 or older who earns a yearly salary of £10,000 or more.
-That includes part-time, fixed term and agency staff.
+In the UK all employers — including nonprofits — must now automatically enroll their employees into a workplace pension scheme, unless employees opt out.
+This includes every employee age 22 or older who earns a yearly salary of £10,000 or more.
+And it includes part-time, fixed term and agency staff.

-Planning ahead for employer contributions has already had a big impact on charities, many of whom have had to restructure, dig into reserves or raise additional funding to ensure they'll be able to meet these increased costs.
+The new requirement to factor in employer contributions has had a big impact on charities, many of whom have had to restructure, dig into reserves or raise additional funding to ensure they'll be able to meet these increased costs.
 If you're just starting out, you'll need to know your responsibilities.